dylmwrig/DadDB/README.md

 Since the original version was completed I've been trying to improve the ease of use of this program.
 I'm making it so that if you type input of the format number/dash/number into issue number when you are adding comics, it will add issues with the same parameters from the low number to the high.
 So for the above example, if you entered 7-11 for issue number when adding the comic, it would add issues 7 through 11 with each other parameter being identical (Main = punisher, Publisher = Marvel, etc.).
 Because many runs of comics stick with the same artist and author, I thought this would make the software faster to use.

 I've also added a couple of common sense featuers that I'm not sure why I didn't think of before, like a button that clears every text box, in addition to displaying the updated database whenever a change is made (originally you had to press Load Comic every single time).

+##Future improvements
+I need to clean up some of the unused code, format things better, format the GUI for better resizing, and add some parameters to each comic (such as cover artist and notes).